 - 9.10.
 Every ball is a standard ping pong ball with a diameter of 40mm. - 9.11.
-The color of the ball is orange. - 9.12.
-8 balls are required per game field. - 9.13.
+The color of the balls are orange and purple. - 9.12.
+8 orange balls and 2 purple balls are required per game field. - 9.13.
 The national and regional competition could use balls of another color but they must be different from the other elements of the field.
 The event organizers could consider changing the colors of the field mat in order to make the balls distinguishable.
 They need to inform the teams about the changes from the beginning.